irenepsmith/AWSTracker/SNSSampleApp/Readme.md

 + Prerequisites
 + Understand the Publish/Subscription application
-+ Create an IntelliJ project
++ Create a .NET Web App project
-+ Add the POM dependencies to your project
++ Add the required AWS Packages to your project
-+ Create the Java classes
++ Create the .NET classes
-+ Create the HTML files
++ Modify the cshtml file
-+ Package the application into a JAR file
++ Create the JS File
-+ Deploy the application to Elastic Beanstalk
++ Run the application

 ## Prerequisites